Thursday, August 29, 2019

 Jeep Momma Tip #1

-Next time, I will book my flight to Grand Junction, Colorado.
+Book the flight to Grand Junction, Colorado not Salt Lake.
 The drive is just under two hours.
 The drive from Salt Lake City is four hours.

-So... whenever I am on vacation, my goal is to eat at restaurants I have never tried before.
+Whenever I am on vacation, my goal is to eat at restaurants I have never tried before.
 As I headed for Moab, I found a Mexican Fast Food place.
-Mexican is my favorite cuisine.
-Del Taco was yummy and fresh.
-Definitely not Taco Bell ~ much better.
+Mexican is my all time fav.
+Del Taco was delish!

-The scenery was breathtaking as I wound thru the canyons along the Colorado River.
+The road wound through the canyons along the Colorado River.
 I kept stopping at the turnouts to take pictures.
-I didn't think I was going to make it to Moab before nightfall.

 Day 2 in Moab started out with an unplanned stop.
 A couple of days before I left for Moab, I found out another off-road lady was also in town the same time I was.
-Charlene Bower, with Bower MotorSports Media and Ladies OffRoad Network, and I connected on facebook.
+Charlene Bower, with Ladies OffRoad Network, and I connected on facebook.
 We decided to meet for breakfast.

-a great spot for breakfast.
-Not only is the food and service fantastic, each table displays a different off-road company.
+The food and service is fantastic, and each table displays a different off-road company.
 Charlene and I sat at the Warn Industries table.
 We had an awesome conversation and decided to hook up again later that evening.
-Charlene offered to be my passenger during my Sunset Jeep Tour with Outlaw Jeep Tours.
+Charlene offered to be my passenger during my Sunset Jeep Tour.

 Everything Happens For A Reason!